plainFlight/plainFlightController/README.md

 Board configurations added ESP32S3 XIAO, Tiny and Zero.
 Ability to configure RGB or GRB neopixels.
 Enganced WiFi/web configurator GUI.
+Update to configuration.
 ...These changes are currently on Main for testing.

-Plus there is always something new being thought about.
+Plus there is always something new being thought about, and a few secret projects in the works.

 ## Planned